 When an expenditure/expense is incurred for purposes for which both restricted and unrestricted resources are available, it is the State's general policy to use restricted resources first.
 When expenditures/expenses are incurred for purposes for which unrestricted resources (i.e., committed, assigned, or unassigned) are available, and amounts in any of these unrestricted classifications could be used, it is the State's general policy to spend committed resources first.
-However, the State has some programs that are funded by appropriations from both unrestricted resources and resources required by law to be deposited in a specific subfund for a specific purpose (which may include restricted resources, it is the State's policy to expend those resources proportionally based on the amounts appropriated from each source.
+However, the State has some programs that are funded by appropriations from both unrestricted resources and resources required by law to be deposited in a specific subfund for a specific purpose (which may include restricted resources and unrestricted-committed resources).
+In those instances, it is the State's policy to expend those resources proportionally based on the amounts appropriated from each source.